Ali-Haider006/Django/README.md

 # Django
 Here, I will share the progress of learning Django.
-The aim is to make a project by end of October.
-Wish me luck.
+I have completed the Django ToDoList web app.
+Django is easy to learn.